Table of Contents

 Conclusion

-Consequently, Software Testing Life Cycle is a procedure that can help you streamline your testing process and bring order to an otherwise disorganised procedure.
+Consequently, the Software Testing Life Cycle is a procedure that can help you streamline your testing process and bring order to an otherwise disorganized procedure.
 Each step involves a number of considerations, including various testing tooling requirements.

 Gradually, making effective use of time and resources is crucial to simplifying the testing process.
 Not only may a comprehensive STLC lead to faster issue fixes, but it also improves the quality of the final output.
 As a result, you’ll gain better brand recognition and a higher return on investment by raising customer happiness.